engineal/cdk-recaptcha-authorizer/README.md

 ### Useful commands

- * `npm run build`   compile typescript to js
+ * `npm run build`   compile the project
- * `npm run watch`   watch for changes and compile
+ * `npm run watch`   watch for changes and compile as needed
+ * `npm run package` generates libraries for all languages
  * `npm run test`    perform the jest unit tests

 ## License

-   Copyright 2020 Aaron Lucia
+   Copyright 2022 Aaron Lucia

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.